imac laptop ipad iphone

 Our Mission

-HealthCall’s mission is to provide the communication of more timely and relevant health information between healthcare professionals and patients, resulting in higher quality outcomes, healthier self-care behaviors, and improved financial efficacy.
+HealthCall’s mission is to provide the communication of more timely and relevant health information between care professionals and patients, resulting in higher quality outcomes, healthier self-care behaviours, and improved financial efficacy.

 Our Values